What is an MCP Server?

 Example usage in Claude or Cursor:

-“Create a bug reporting form for engineering users with required fields for steps to reproduce.”
+“Create a bug reporting form for engineering users with required fields for steps to reproduce.”The LLM will detect this intent, call the

 tool, and return a full JSON definition of the form.